by Melissa Patruno Corporate Event, Events, Creative April 06th, 2023

 Tell the Real Story—It’s the Best Story

-Once you’ve determined why your clients are hosting their event, you can begin to weave your story into your plans.
+Once you’ve determined why your client is hosting their event, you can begin to weave your story into your plans.
 Now more than ever, people value transparency and honesty.
-It’s easy to tell when you are being ingenuine with your storytelling or when you’re stretching the truth.
-Instead of spinning a false tale, create a story that reflects the truth.
-People will appreciate your honesty and will be more interested in that than some unbelievable farce.
+It’s easy to tell when you are being genuine with your storytelling or when you’re stretching the truth.
+Instead of spinning a false tale, create a story that is authentic.
+People will connect with and appreciate your honesty.

 Raise the Creative Bar

 During the difficult times caused by COVID, event planners had to become extremely innovative with their virtual events in order to stay afloat.
 From this creativity and innovation came higher expectations from attendees.
 Now that they’ve seen incredible work, this established a new standard.
-So when you’re coming up with a story, think of ways to surprise the audience and keep them immersed in the event.
+So when you’re coming up with a story, think of ways to surprise and delight the audience, keeping them immersed in the event and the story.
 Whether that’s through the delivery of the content or the actual writing is up to you, but it’s imperative to ensure that your storytelling is successful.

 Incorporate Surprises in Your Story

 What’s the best part of any good story?
-Most people would say a surprise element, like a twist ending.
-If everyone knew how the story ended, why would they stick around to listen?
-That’s why it’s important to make sure you’re telling a story that has at least one surprising element incorporated.
-For example, tell a story that allows the audience to learn something new about your client’s company.
+Many people would say a surprise element, such as a twist ending.
+If everyone knew exactly how the story played out, why would they stick around to listen?
+That’s why it’s important to make sure you’re telling a story that has at least one surprising or interesting element incorporated.
+For example, tell a story that allows the audience to learn something new about your company or incorporate something or someone unexpected.